 Using an eSIM when you travel is one of the most practical use cases for this technology.
 The usual process is as follows:

-2. You receive a QR code by email (usually within 5 minutes of purchase).
+- You receive a QR code via email (usually within 5 minutes of purchase).

-4. You configure the profile: you decide if you want the eSIM to be your primary data line, or if you prefer to activate it only when you reach your destination.
+- You configure the profile: you decide whether you want the eSIM to be your primary data line, or if you prefer to activate it only when you arrive at your destination.

-5. Upon arrival at your destination, your mobile automatically connects to the local network of the associated operator and you have data from the first moment, without queues, without stores, and without surprises on your bill.
+- Upon arrival at your destination, your mobile automatically connects to the associated local operator's network, and you have data from the first moment, without queues, without stores, and without surprises on your bill.

 The key point is that you can activate the plan before you leave.
 So, when you land or cross the border, you already have data available.
 If you've ever traveled and had to search for a local SIM card with jet lag and a dead battery, you know how valuable this is.

 Not necessarily.
-On current phones, the eSIM coexists with your usual carrier's physical SIM (or with another eSIM, on dual eSIM devices).
-You can use your usual plan for calls and SMS, and the travel eSIM exclusively for data.
+In current phones, the eSIM coexists with your regular operator's physical SIM (or with another eSIM, in dual eSIM devices).
+You can use your regular plan for calls and SMS, and the travel eSIM exclusively for data.
 This way you avoid roaming without losing your number.

 For your next trip, check out our collection of eSIMs for Europe or our international eSIM with coverage in over 100 countries.